IMAGINARY/ethics-vehicles-2/README.md

 Run `yarn build` to build the project.

+Run `yarn download` to just download the required videos.
+The video checksums are stored in `videos.json` and the script will fail if the the checksums do not match.
+To overwrite the checksums, run `yarn download --update-checksums`.

 ## Configuration

 The video's download URL can be set by creating a `.env.local` file and setting the `VIDEO_URL` environment variable: